H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Experimental Results and Analysis

 \subsubsection{Performance Evaluation of Steganalysis Under Different QP Settings}

-Table 2 reports the detection accuracy of the proposed method on four representative H.265/HEVC steganographic algorithms (Tar1–Tar4) under different quantization parameters (QPs) and payload settings.
-Experiments are conducted at two resolutions, 1080P and 480P, to evaluate steganalysis performance under different spatial scales and compression strengths.
-Overall, the detection accuracy shows a stable increasing trend as the payload grows.
-Under both resolutions and all QP configurations, increasing the payload from 0.1 to 0.5 leads to a significant improvement in detection performance for all steganographic algorithms, with accuracy reaching or even approaching 100\% in some cases.
-This indicates that as embedding strength increases, the perturbations introduced by steganography to the coding structure and prediction decisions become more pronounced, and the proposed analysis method based on CU block-structure gradients and IPM mapping can effectively capture such structural anomalies.
-Further analysis of performance variations across different QP settings shows that detection performance is generally better at larger QP values (e.g., QP = 38) than in low-QP scenarios.
-Taking the 1080P resolution as an example, when QP increases from 26 to 38, the detection accuracy of Tar1–Tar4 under the same payload improves to varying degrees.
-This suggests that under strong compression, the encoder enforces stricter constraints on rate–distortion optimal structures, making steganographic embedding more likely to disrupt the optimality of the original CU partitioning and prediction modes, thereby introducing more salient abnormal patterns in both structural gradients and IPM distributions.
-In contrast, under low-QP conditions, the coding redundancy is higher, and steganographic perturbations are relatively more concealed at the structural level, which increases the detection difficulty accordingly.
+TABLE~\ref{tab2} reports the detection accuracy of the proposed method on four representative H.265/HEVC steganographic algorithms (Tar1–Tar4) under different QP and payload settings.
+Overall, the detection accuracy shows a consistent upward trend as the payload increases from 0.1 to 0.5, reaching or even approaching 100\% in some configurations.
+This indicates that stronger embedding introduces more noticeable perturbations to the coding structure and intra prediction decisions, which can be effectively captured by the joint modeling of CU block structure gradients and IPM mapping.
+Across different QP settings, higher QP values generally yield better detection performance.
+It can be seen that the detection accuracy of Tar1–Tar4 improves to varying degrees when QP increases from 26 to 38 on both resolutions.
+This suggests that under strong compression, the encoder imposes stricter rate–distortion constraints, making steganographic embedding more likely to disrupt the original optimal CU structures and prediction modes, thereby producing more salient anomalies.
+In contrast, under low-QP conditions, higher coding redundancy makes structural perturbations relatively more concealed, increasing detection difficulty.